Now you can study Spanish at Panama's most and best reviewed network of Spanish schools, in Panama City, Bocas del Toro, and in Boquete!

 Be it a mountain town full of adventure and natural beauty, a pristine archipelago in Panama's Caribbean, or a bustling cosmopolitan city... or all three of them, Habla Ya Spanish Schools have the perfect language study location for you!

-Believe us, if you come to Panama, and you study Spanish in Boquete, Bocas del Toro or Panama City, you will never want to leave...
+Believe us, if you come to Panama, and you study Spanish in Boquete, Bocas del Toro or Panama City, you'll never want to leave...

 FIND OUT MORE ABOUT WHY BOQUETE IS THE PERFECT MOUNTAIN TOWN TO LEARN SPANISH...